 Launched in 2001 by Film Fest Gent, the World Soundtrack Academy organises and oversees the educational, cultural and professional aspects of the art of film music, including the preservation of the history of the soundtrack and its worldwide promotion - the latter through the presentation of awards as well as through the development of several other promotional initiatives.

 The awards should only be seen as a start.
 The World Soundtrack Academy is in the process of developing new initiatives that fit in the academy's mission statement.
 The academy also actively contributes to the study of this artform by organising film music seminars and composer talks, workshops and masterclasses as well as through the future publication of these studies and the development of an archive.

-Together with Film Fest Ghent, the World Soundtrack Academy also develops initiatives that are aimed at offering a strong platform to emerging film music talent in Europe.
+Together with Film Fest Gent, the World Soundtrack Academy also develops initiatives that are aimed at offering a strong platform to emerging film music talent in Europe.

 The idea to set up the Academy comes from a number of film composers attending the festival, who considered it best placed to create a non-profit structure that would be able to operate in a completely unbiased way.
 You can read our story here.

 Do you have another question?
 Please get in touch with us via this form.

 Film Fest Gent is based in Ghent and relies on a fixed team of nine staff members.
 The World Soundtrack Awards team consists of four core members.

 Stay up to date, subscribe to our newsletter